-Find out what criteria William had in order to get into Cornell University College of Veterinary Medicine.
+Find out what criteria William had in order to get into Cornell University College of Veterinary Medicine and become a Cornell vet student!

 *Note to reader: there might be affiliate links and if you buy Magoosh or anything else through the links provided (at no extra cost to you) you will be helping to keep this site running.*